 Goodwill represents the excess of cost over the fair value of net assets of businesses acquired.
 The Company accounts for goodwill under the guidance of the ASC Topic 350, "Intangibles: Goodwill and Other".
 Goodwill acquired in a purchase business combination is not amortized, but instead tested for impairment, at least annually, in accordance with this guidance.
 The recoverability of goodwill is subject to an annual impairment test or whenever an event occurs or circumstances change that would more likely than not result in an impairment.
 The Company tests goodwill for impairment at the reporting unit level on an annual basis as of December 31 and between annual tests when an event occurs or circumstances change that could indicate that the asset might be impaired.
 In any year, the Company may elect to perform a qualitative assessment to determine whether it is more likely than not that the fair value of a reporting unit is in excess of its carrying value.
-If the Company proceeds to the quantitative goodwill impairment test, which compares the fair value of each reporting unit to its carrying amount, including goodwill.
-If the fair value of each reporting unit exceeds its carrying amount, goodwill is not considered to be impaired.
-If the carrying amount of a reporting unit exceeds its fair value, an impairment loss is recognized for an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
-No impairment loss was recorded as of December 31, 2019 and 2018.
+If the Company cannot determine qualitatively that the fair value is in excess of the carrying value, or the Company decides to bypass the qualitative assessment, the Company proceeds to the quantitative goodwill impairment test, which compares the fair value of each reporting unit to its carrying amount, including goodwill.
+If the fair value of each reporting unit exceeds its fair value, an impairment loss is recognized for an amount equal to that excess, limited to the total amount of goodwill allocated to that reporting unit.
+No impairment loss was recorded as of December 31, 2020 and 2019.

 Intangible assets consist of the value of customer contracts and relationships, patent and technology costs, and software.
-The cost of significant customer-related intangibles is amortized in proportion to estimated total related revenue; cost of other intangible assets is generally amortized on a straightline basis over the asset's estimated economic life, which range from five to ten years.
+The cost of significant customer-related intangibles is amortized in proportion to estimated total related revenue; cost of other intangible assets is generally amortized on a straight-line basis over the asset's estimated economic life, which range from five to ten years.
 The Company capitalizes internal use software development costs incurred during the application development stage.
 Costs related to preliminary project activities, training, data conversion, and post implementation activities are expensed as incurred.
-The Company capitalized \$494,000 and \$527,000 in software development costs for the years ended December 31, 2019 and 2018, respectively.
+The Company capitalized \$541,000 and \$494,000 in software development costs for the years ended December 31, 2020 and 2019, respectively.